bazeeel/baz-spectrwm/README.md

-# Luke's Auto-Rice Bootstraping Scripts (with some modification for bspwm install)
+# Luke's Auto-Rice Bootstraping Scripts (with some modification for Spectrwm install)

 ## Installation: